Health Improvement Institute · About

 Varun Verma, M.D.

-I spent more than a decade treating preventable disease in hospitals — heart attacks, strokes, diabetes complications, and more.
-The pattern became impossible to ignore.
+I spent 14 years treating preventable disease in hospitals — heart attacks, strokes, diabetes complications, organ failure.
+The pattern became impossible to ignore: most of what I was seeing could have been stopped years earlier.

 My path in medicine began with a commitment to serve those who needed it most.
 I completed my Internal Medicine residency at NYU/Bellevue Hospital — one of America’s oldest public hospitals — caring for underserved populations in New York City.

 That commitment extended globally.
-I provided medical care in Haiti and Nepal, working in resource-limited settings where early intervention and prevention were often the only options available.
+I provided medical care in Haiti and Nepal, working in resource-limited settings where early intervention and prevention were often the only tools available.
+Those experiences shaped how I think about medicine: the earlier you act, the more you can change.

 - Jefferson Health New Jersey